Government budget balance: Increase taxes or reduce government spending

 Like with taxes, they could decide to cut the budgets of every government agency/entity by the same percentage or they may decide to give a greater budget cut to specific agencies.
 Many, if not all, of these decisions made by lawmakers are based on political ideology, popularity with their electorate, or popularity with their donors.

-Changes in tax code

 Similar to increasing taxes, changes can be made to the tax code that increases tax revenue.
 Closing tax loopholes and allowing fewer deductions are different from the act of increasing taxes but essentially have the same effect.

+Electoral accountability can incentivize politicians to balance government spending.

 Reduce debt service liability

 Every year, the government must pay debt service payments on their overall public debt.
 These payments include principal and interest payments.
 Occasionally, the government has the opportunity to refinance some of their public debt to afford them lower debt service payments.
 Doing this would allow the government to cut expenditures without cutting government spending.

 A balanced budget is a practice that sees a government enforcing that payments, procurement of resources will only be done inline with realised revenues, such that a flat or a zero balance is maintained.
 Surplus purchases are funded through increases in tax.